Brendan-Blanchard/kraken-async-rs/README.md

 ### Example: Listening to Websockets (V1 - Deprecated)

-_Kraken released a V2 version of their APIs with simplified data types, and more standardized documentation.
+_Kraken released a V2 version of their APIs with simplified data types, new functionality, and more standardized documentation.
 You should use the V2 API instead if at all possible, since the V1 endpoints will be maintained but not improved._

 Public websockets require no authentication, so it's as easy as creating a `KrakenWSSClient`, connecting, and sending